baptiste0928/cargo-install/README.md

 ## Security
-Crates are installed using `cargo install` and the latest version is retrieved with the [crates.io] API.
+Crates are installed using `cargo install` and the latest version is retrieved from the [crates.io] sparse index.
 You can ask to install a specific version by not using any semver range operator.

 If using a git repository, the action will use [`git ls-remote`] to retrieve the commit hash.
 The repository is cloned by `cargo install`.